fwflunky/mcpewin10/README_EN.md

 # Hacked MCPE v1.1.5
 ## What inside?

-- Untethered from Windows Store (You can play even without Microsoft Account)
+- Untethered from Windows Store (You can play even without Microsoft Account and Without Windows Store installed)
 - Full Game Unlocked
 - All Skins and Capes Unlocked
 - Fixed Freezes and Crashes after launching multiple times